Best Neurology Hospital in Hyderabad for all Neurological Conditions

 2. Computed Tomography (CT Scan): Computed tomography (CT), with the help of X-rays, provides two-dimensional pictures of organs, bones, and tissues.
 A CT scan can diagnose the patient’s condition by displaying the damaged area of the brain.
 CT scans can be used to detect brain haemorrhage.
 An interventional radiologist will inject a contrast dye into the bloodstream to highlight the various brain tissues.
 Herniated discs, spine fractures, and spinal stenosis (spinal canal narrowing) can be diagnosed and can all be seen on a CT scan of the spine.

 3. Positron Emission Tomography (PET Scan): The Positron emission tomography (PET) scan provides pictures of brain activity (two- and three-dimensional) by measuring the injected blood radioactive isotopes.
 This test is used to detect tumours, damaged tissue, and blood flow and measures cellular and/or tissue metabolism.
 A PET scan is indicated to diagnose epilepsy, memory disorders and injury-induced brain changes.
 Single photon emission computed tomography (SPECT) is a nuclear imaging test to evaluate brain functions.
-SPECT scan may be prescribed as a follow-up to an MRI to diagnose degenerative spine disease, infections, seizures, tumours, and stress fractures.
+SPECT scan may be prescribed as a follow-up to an MRI to diagnose degenerative spine disease, infections, seizures, tumors, and stress fractures.

 4. Electromyography (EMG): Electromyography (EMG) measures a muscle's reaction or electrical activity when a nerve stimulates a muscle.
 The test is used to identify abnormalities of neuromuscular functions.
 This procedure is done by inserting one or more tiny needles, commonly known as electrodes, which are introduced through the skin and into the muscle during the test.
 An oscilloscope, a monitor that shows electrical activity as waves, displays the electrical activity detected by the electrodes.
 In order to hear the activity, an audio amplifier is employed.
 The muscle's electrical activity during the rest and contraction (light and strong) are measured by EMG.
 At rest, muscle tissue doesn't typically create any electrical signals.

 5. Electroencephalogram (EEG): Electroencephalogram (EEG) test is a non-invasive procedure used to estimate the electrical activity of a patient's brain, with the help of small metal discs or electrodes placed on the patient's scalp, which is further observed by the neurophysiologist to analyse the patient's brain functions.
-It helps diagnose and monitor several conditions affecting the brain, such as epilepsy, memory loss, Alzheimer's disease, encephalitis, narcolepsy, stroke, the presence of internal bleeding, brain tumours, etc. Routine EEG, Prolonged EEG, Ambulatory EEG, Video EEG, Sleep EEG, and Invasive EEG are the types of EEG tests.
+It helps diagnose and monitor several conditions affecting the brain, such as epilepsy, memory loss, Alzheimer's disease, encephalitis, narcolepsy, stroke, the presence of internal bleeding, brain tumors, etc. Routine EEG, Prolonged EEG, Ambulatory EEG, Video EEG, Sleep EEG, and Invasive EEG are the types of EEG tests.

 6. Nerve Conduction Velocity: Nerve conduction velocity measures an electrical impulse's speed across the nerve, which detects nerve injury.
 This test includes the attachment of two electrode patches to the skin over the nerve.
 The nerve will be stimulated by passing a mild electrode impulse to one electrode, and the other electrode records the resulting electrical activity.
 The same procedure will be repeated for every nerve being tested.
 The speed is calculated by measuring the electrode's distance and the time it takes for electrical impulses to travel between electrodes.